algbio/flowpaths/docs/minimum-error-flow.md

 This class implements a more general version, as follows:

-1. The corrected flow can start/end not only in source/sink nodes, but also in given sets of start/end nodes (set parameters `additional_starts` and `additional_ends`).
+1. For acyclic graphs, the corrected flow can start/end not only in source/sink nodes, but also in given sets of start/end nodes (set parameters `additional_starts` and `additional_ends`).
 See also [Additional start/end nodes](additional-start-end-nodes.md).
 2. The error can count only for a given subset $E' \subseteq E$ of the edges (set parameter `edges_to_ignore` to be $E \setminus E'$).
 See also [ignoring edges documentation](ignoring-edges.md).
 3. The error (i.e. the above absolute of the difference) of every edge can contribute differently to the objective function, according to a scale factor $\in [0,1]$.
 Set these via a dictionary that you pass to `edge_error_scaling`, which stores the scale factor $\lambda_{(u,v)} \in [0,1]$ of each edge $(u,v)$ in the dictionary.
 Setting $\lambda_{(u,v)} = 0$ will add the edge $(u,v)$ to `edges_to_ignore`, because the constraint for $(u,v)$ becomes always true.
 See also [ignoring edges documentation](ignoring-edges.md).
-4. One can also ensure some "sparsity" in the solution, meaning the total corrected flow exiting the source node is counts also in the minimization function, with a given multiplier $\lambda$ (see ref.
+4. For acyclic graphs, one can also ensure some "sparsity" in the solution, meaning the total corrected flow exiting the source node is counts also in the minimization function, with a given multiplier $\lambda$ (see ref.
 [2]).
 If $\lambda = 0$, this has no effect.

 !!! info "Generalized objective function"
     Formally, the objective function generalized as in 2., 3. and 4. above is: